 \subsection{Architecture}

 Our goal is to achieve robust multimodal segmentation in all weather conditions.
-We build on the state-of-the-art CAFuser~\cite{cafuser} method, which uses global environmental condition encodings to guide the sensor fusion for the OneFormer~\cite{jain2023oneformer} segmentation head.
-Following CAFuser, we project the secondary modalities (lidar, radar, and event camera) as 3-channel images onto the RGB camera plane.
-To further align these projected inputs with the RGB modality, we dilate the respective images with a square kernel of size $K_\text{sensor}$, which compensates for the sparsity of the secondary modalities and yields denser input images.
-In contrast to CAFuser, we treat lidar not only as an input modality but also as a source of sparse, noisy ground-truth depth.
-Training our network via multi-tasking semantics and depth provides robust supervision to enhance semantic features and allows us to leverage depth-informed features for \emph{locally adaptive} depth-guided fusion.
+We build on CAFuser~\cite{cafuser}, which processes all modalities through a shared backbone with lightweight modality-specific feature adapters to align heterogeneous inputs into a common feature space, and uses global environmental condition encodings to guide the sensor fusion for the OneFormer~\cite{jain2023oneformer} segmentation head.
+Following CAFuser, we project the secondary modalities (lidar, radar, and event camera) as 3-channel images onto the RGB camera plane and dilate them with a kernel of size $K_\text{sensor}$ to compensate for sparsity.
+We adopt CAFuser's shared backbone with feature adapters and its global condition token (CT).
+In contrast to CAFuser, we treat lidar not only as an input modality but also as sparse, noisy ground-truth depth for multi-task learning, which poses additional challenges in adverse conditions where lidar measurements degrade.
+With our carefully designed robust losses (cf.~\cref{sub:sec:loss:design}), this enables our network to learn depth-informed features that provide additional supervision for semantics and enable \emph{locally adaptive} depth-guided fusion.

 In \cref{fig:overview}, our complete \Ours{} architecture is depicted.
-On the left, an arbitrary number of sensor modalities, including camera as the primary modality and otherwise depending on the dataset at hand, are first processed by shared backbones equipped with modality-specific feature adapters, resulting in per-level feature maps.
-These features are then split into three branches: the depth estimation branch (top), the segmentation branch (center), and the condition representation branch introduced by CAFuser~\cite{cafuser} (bottom).
-The depth branch uses raw, undilated lidar ground truth to supervise depth predictions and induce depth-informed features via a lightweight fusion module, while the condition branch generates a global condition token (CT) from the RGB input.
-Both of the latter branches provide supplementary cues to the central depth-guided fusion module in the segmentation branch.
+On the left, an arbitrary number of sensor modalities are processed by the shared backbone with modality-specific feature adapters, resulting in per-level feature maps.
+These features are then split into three branches: the depth estimation branch (top), the segmentation branch (center), and the condition representation branch adopted from CAFuser (bottom).
+The depth branch uses raw, undilated lidar ground truth to supervise depth predictions and induce depth-informed features via a lightweight fusion module, while the condition branch generates a global CT from the RGB input.
+Both branches provide extra cues to the central depth-guided fusion module.